DataDog/documentation/content/en/mobile/_index.md

 {{< wistia 7vun3cwysk >}}

-The Datadog Oncall app enables on-call engineers to set up direct alerts from Datadog on their mobile device.
-When alerted, you'll be able to investigate issues by opening monitor links from Pagerduty and viewing monitor graphs and dashboards.
+The Datadog Oncall app enables on-call engineers to view alerts from Datadog on their mobile device.
+When alerted by Pagerduty, Slack or other pager apps to a Datadog alert, you'll be able to investigate issues by opening monitor graphs and dashboards on your mobile device.

 ## Installing